prevalentWare/prisma-canela/README.md

 - **OpenAPI Ready:** Generates routes compatible with `OpenAPIHono` for easy Swagger/OpenAPI documentation.
 - **Type Inference:** Automatically generates TypeScript types from Zod schemas.
 - **Error Handling:** Built-in error handling for common Prisma errors and HTTP responses.
+- **Clean Modular Exports:** Easy to import and mount the generated routes in any Hono application.

 ## Technology Stack